dat3Cph/material/docs/frontend/react_2/exercises/react_forms.md

 3. Implement simple `CRUD` operations on the persons.
 This includes `GET`, `POST`, `PUT`, and `DELETE` http requests by using Javascripts' `fetch` method.

-4. Do a little styling with css and Bootstrap.
+4. Do a little styling with css

 We aim for something like this mockup: